Drfeelgood16/Obsidian-Vault/History Vault/World History/Bronze Age/Mesopotamia/Amorites.md

 The Amorites was a semitic people originating from the north-western part of Mesopotamia.
 The Amorites gained prominence after the fall of Sumeria and would eventually create the Babylonian Empire.
 They also founded the Fourteenth Dynasty of Egypt.

 # History

+## Third Millenium BC
-The first known mention of the Amorites is from the Ur III text *Enmerkar and the lord of Aratta* which is set in the Early Dynastic Period.
-In the text Enmerkar refers to the Amorites as "Mar-tu".
+The first known mention of the Amorites are from texts written in Ur III that reference kings that lived in the Early Dynastic period of Sumeria like Enmerkar and Lugalbanda.
+They were also known to the Semitic kingdom of Ebla from around 2500 BC.
+The Amorites was one of the "four quarters of the world" that Akkad conquered.

+The only description we have of the Amorites in the third millenia come from the Ur III period.
+They were described as a collection of nomadic tribes and them moving east towards Sumer was hard for the Sumerians to deal with.
+## Second Milleium BC